MSRE/Bachelor Combined Degree Program

 A Four Year Program for Highly Qualified Students

-The Nathan S. Collier Master of Science in Real Estate (MSRE) Combined Degree Program is designed for highly qualified and motivated undergraduate students seeking to complete both an undergraduate and master degree in four years.
-Admission to the MSRE Combined Degree Program is based on a number of factors including the applicant's GMAT or GRE scores and academic record.
+The Nathan S. Collier Master of Science in Real Estate (MSRE) Combined Degree Program is designed for highly qualified and motivated undergraduate students seeking to complete both an undergraduate and MSRE degree in four years.
+Admission to the MSRE Combined Degree Program is based on a number of factors including the applicant's GMAT or GRE scores, work experience, involvement in real estate and academic record.
 Most combined degree students entered the University of Florida with a significant number of college credits.
 With permission from their undergraduate departments, the combined degree program allows students to use 12 hours of graduate coursework toward both their undergraduate and MSRE degree.
+Combined degree students need to complete their Bachelor’s degree at least one Fall or Spring semester before earning their MSRE degree, they cannot graduate with their undergraduate degree in Spring and then the MSRE in Summer.

 Other Program Highlights: